phpearth/docs/general/face-detection.md

----
-title: "How to detect face with PHP?"
+# How to detect face with PHP?
-updated: "October 27, 2014"
-permalink: "/faq/face-detection/"
----

 Face detection or other computer vision functionality are nicely solved by [OpenCV project](http://opencv.org/).